 We use Adjusted EPS per diluted share in evaluating the performance of our business and profitability.
 Management believes that this measure provides useful information to investors by offering additional ways of viewing the Company's results by providing an indication of performance and profitability excluding the impact of unusual and/or non-cash items.
-We define Adjusted EPS per diluted share as diluted earnings per share excluding the per share impact of (1) expenses related to the RSI Acquisition, (2) inventory step-up amortization due to the increase in the fair value of inventory acquired through the RSI Acquisition (that was fully expensed in the quarter ended January 31, 2018 when the inventory was sold), (3) the amortization of intangible assets, and (4) the tax benefit of RSI Acquisition expenses and the inventory step-up and intangible amortization.
+We define Adjusted EPS per diluted share as diluted earnings per share excluding the per share impact of (1) expenses related to the RSI Acquisition and subsequent restructuring charges, (2) inventory step-up amortization due to the increase in the fair value of inventory acquired through the RSI Acquisition, (3) the amortization of customer relationship intangibles and trademarks, (4) net gain on debt forgiveness and modification, and (5) the tax benefit of RSI Acquisition expenses and subsequent restructuring charges, the inventory step-up amortization, the net gain on debt forgiveness and modification and the amortization of customer relationship intangibles and trademarks.
 The amortization of intangible assets is driven by the RSI Acquisition and will recur in future periods.
-We began excluding amortization of intangible assets from our definition of Adjusted EPS per diluted share beginning with the fourth quarter earnings release as management determined that such an exclusion would better help it evaluate the performance of our business and profitability and we also received feedback from some of our investors regarding the same.
+Management has determined that excluding amortization of intangible assets from our definition of Adjusted EPS per diluted share will better help it evaluate the performance of our business and profitability and we have also received similar feedback from some of our investors regarding the same.